NEU-DS-4200-F20-Staff/Assignment--Introduction_to_Web_Development/README.md

 1. Submit the URL of **your GitHub Classroom-generated repository** (not your GitHub Page) to the associated assignment on Canvas. **Do not submit a link to a personal repository.
 It must be within our class GitHub organization.**

-# Further Reading for those interested
+# Further reading for those interested

 [MDN Learning HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML)

 [MDN Learn to Style HTML using CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS)

-# Assignment Setup (For Instructors Only)
+# Assignment setup (for instructors only)

 See https://github.com/NEU-DS-4200-F20-Staff/Assignment_Setup_Instructions.